ministryofjustice/correspondence_tool_staff/README.md

 </details>

 <details>
-<summary>Installing redis</summary>
+<summary>Installing Redis</summary>

-Redis is needed to run the 'db:reseed' task below (although after that it isn't needed)
+Redis is needed to run the 'db:reseed' task.
+Redis is used as the adapted for delayed jobs in the system.

 ```
 brew install redis
 ```
 </details>

 <details>
 <summary>Testing</summary>